JetBrains/marketplace-docs/topics/Documentation_Page.md

 * Documentation makes your solution discoverable and searchable.
 When product documentation is online, external search engines will bring it to everyone who types the keywords into the search query.
 * Documentation helps you to stand out and communicate features of a plugin better so that your customers get the most out of it.
-It makes your product look more professional and reliable and helps build trust in it.
+* Documentation makes your product look more professional and reliable and helps build trust in it.
 * Documentation is a way to support your current users.
-If they get answers to their questions on the Documentation tab, they won't write bad reviews to get support, and it will also decrease the support load, which is crucial for a small company where everyone supports customers.
+If they find answers in documentation, this will decrease the support load, which is crucial for a small team.
+Good documentation also often leads to higher rating of a plugin

-You can use not only common Markdown elements but a variety of semantic markup elements and attributes tailored specifically to create documentation, like:
+You can use not only common Markdown but a variety of semantic markup elements and attributes tailored specifically to create documentation, like:

 * tabs
 * complex tables
 * videos
 * collapsible blocks
-* sophisticated code snippets
+* smart code snippets
 * notes, tips, and warnings.

+Under the hood, the ability to author and publish documentation is supported by the [Writerside plugin]() for IntelliJ IDEs, which lets you write docs inside your development environment without switching to a separate tool.

 On top of that, it has a built-in live preview that displays the docs in the way they will appear on the web, and a possibility to build docs locally so that you can review them without running a build on a CI/CD.

-Under the hood, the ability to author and publish documentation is supported by the [Writerside plugin]() for IntelliJ IDEs, which lets you write docs inside your development environment without switching to a separate tool.

 We’re going to have run configurations on TeamCity prepared for you, so that you’ll be able to run builds, check docs on staging and then promote updates to